Badgerati/Pode/docs/Tutorials/Routes/Async/Features/Callback.md

     - `-CallbackContentType` specifies the content type for the callback request.
     - `-CallbackMethod` sets the HTTP method for the callback request, using a runtime expression based on the request body.
     - `-CallbackHeaderFields` includes custom header fields in the callback request, using a runtime expression based on the request headers.
-    - `-CallbackSendResult` ensures that the result of the async route task is sent in the callback request.
+    - `-SendResult` ensures that the result of the async route task is sent in the callback request.
     - `-EventName` specifies the event name for the callback.

 This setup ensures that when the asynchronous task completes, a request will be made to the specified callback URL with the defined settings, including the result of the async route task, using runtime expressions to dynamically set the callback parameters.